JimAchterbergLUMC/synthcityFASD/README.md

 Repository of the paper entitled: "Utility Is All You Need: fidelity-agnostic synthetic data generation".

 Experiments from the paper can be reproduced through the main.py script in the UIAYN_experiments folder.
+Names of the datasets can be found in the datasets.json file.
+When reproducing experiments, it is heavily recommended to use GPUs to accelerate the training of the deep learning algorithms.

 <h2 align="center">
   <img src="https://github.com/vanderschaarlab/synthcity/raw/main/docs/logo.png" height="150px">